cmnord/pflock/README.md

 From ["Reader-Writer Synchronization for Shared-Memory Multiprocessor Real-Time Systems"][paper] by Brandenburg et. al.

+> Reader  preference,  writer  preference,  and  task-fair  reader-writer locks are shown to cause undue blocking in multiprocessor real-time systems.
+A new phase-fair reader-writer lock is proposed as an alternative that significantly reduces worst-case blocking for readers.

 ```latex
 @inproceedings{brandenburg2009reader,
   title={Reader-writer synchronization for shared-memory multiprocessor real-time systems},